Zibbp/tidal-utils/README.md

 }
 ```

-5. Bring the container up again and it should start converting the Spotify playlists to Tidal playlists.
+5. Bring the container up and it should start converting Spotify playlists to Tidal playlists while archiving each platform's playlists in JSON format.